Bradford Cathedral, 1 Stott Hill,, Bradford, BD1 4EH – Visit Now

 The cathedral runs a concert series with some of the best organists, singers and instrumentalists in the North

 In addition to regular worship the cathedral actively engages with the community.
-Although groups aren’t currently running they previously ran a regular pot luck lunch, sewing clubs, craft clubs for carers and a Women of Faith book club, to name but a few.
-Check out their website for more details and to find out when activities start up again.
+Check out their pot luck lunch, sewing clubs, craft clubs for carers and a Women of Faith book club, to name but a few.
+More details for specific activities can be found on the website.

 Bradford Cathedral Choir are the heart and soul of the building’s music, regularly singing mass and evensong as well as touring the UK.
 Aside from sacred music, the cathedral also runs a very successful concert series inviting some of the best organists, singers and instrumentalists in the North to perform.
 Occasionally they also host visiting choirs for larger concerts, making the most of the building’s rich acoustic.

 The cathedral invests in the community culturally as well as spiritually.
 Each year, they appoint a poet in residence to create work that responds to the world and explores the cathedrals past.
 In 2020 Diane Pacitti wrote a collection of poems focusing on the Black Lives Matter movement and responding to the concerns of the public.
-She explores how the church can engage with communities on the concerns this year has raised, regardless of a person’s faith.
+She explores how the church can engage with communities and approach issues specifically linked to race, regardless of a person’s faith.

 Working in parallel to the poet in residence is Kate Abbey, a photographer in residence.
 Over the course of 12 months she aims to capture the cathedrals humanity.
 Her aim is to illustrate how the cathedral is a place built on human relationships, rather than bricks and stone.